huangyz0918/termax/README.md

 #### Ask Commands

-You can start using Termax by asking using command `t` or `termax`:
+You can start using Termax by asking using command `t` or `termax`, for example:

 ```bash
 t show me the top-5 CPU processes